Humble France ready for Swedish test - Deschamps

-STOCKHOLM Group A leaders France will not be taking anything for granted in their World Cup qualifier against second-placed Sweden in Stockholm on Friday, French coach Didier Deschamps has said.
+STOCKHOLM (Reuters) - Group A leaders France will not be taking anything for granted in their World Cup qualifier against second-placed Sweden in Stockholm on Friday, French coach Didier Deschamps has said.

 The Swedes shocked the French in Paris in November, keeping the game scoreless throughout the first half and even taking the lead early in the second, but goals from Paul Pogba and Dmitri Payet eventually gave France all three points.